qleml/dexterous-dynamos/DynamixelControler/BasicServoGUI/README.md

 ### The next steps must be followed

-1. Connect servos of interest in a daisy-chain matter and connect one of them on the board provided for controllign the servos.
+1. Connect servos of interest in a daisy-chain matter and connect one of them on the board provided for controlling the servos.
 2. Connect the board to power and turn switch on.
 3. Connect boar to laptop.
 They may be a probem of giving access to the USB port.
 Keep it in mind if an error occurs.
 In ubuntu a possible solution is